 - 2.4-1 Provide an open space buffer around the community boundaries of Capay, Madison, Esparto, Woodland, and Yolo to reduce potential conflicts between urban areas and nearby surface mining operations.
-Commercial mining shall not take place east of County Road 96. - 2.4-2 Hazardous materials business plans must be submitted biennially, as required by the California Health and Safety Code, unless the types of hazardous materials used change, in which case revised business plans must be submitted within thirty (30) days of the change. - Establish a "sunset clause" for each surface mining permit.
-This would set 2.4-3 defined length of time during which mining may occur.
+Commercial mining shall not take place east of County Road 96.
+(See Section 10-4.429(h) of the County Mining Ordinance) - 2.4-2 Hazardous materials business plans (or equivalent) must be submitted biennially annually, as required by the California Health and Safety Code, unless the types of hazardous materials used change, in which case revised business plans must be submitted within thirty (30) days of the change.
+(See Section 10-4.403 of the Mining Ordinance) - 2.4-3 Establish a "sunset clause" for each surface mining permit.
+This would set defined length of time during which mining may occur.
 Any extensions beyond the permit expiration would require further environmental review and discretionary approval.
 The term of mining should be balanced so as to allow sufficient time for the operator to amortize investments, without sacrificing regulatory effectiveness.
 The maximum length of time for which any surface mining permit may be approved is thirty (30) years, with ten (10) year reviews to examine actual environmental impacts and to apply any relevant environmental regulations or statutory changes promulgated by a responsible or trustee agency with authority over a particular environmental resource (such as air, water, habitat, state lands, etc.), including Yolo County.
 An additional review may be held fifteen (15) years after permit approval, at the discretion of the Planning Commission.
 The reviews will also be used to verify whether per-ton fees are sufficient to meet actual costs.
-The mining permit may be extended for a maximum period of twenty (20) years, if necessary, subject to the same ten- and optional fifteen-year review requirements. - 2.4-4 Revise the existing mining and reclamation ordinances contained in the Yolo County Code to incorporate recent amendments to SMARA; performance standards to prevent hazards and reduce potential environmental impacts; and programs to carry out the policies included within the Off-Channel Mining Plan. - 2.4-5 Rezone those lands necessary to meet aggregate needs for the next thirty years with the S-G (Sand and Gravel) Zone.
-Those lands designated for mining within the next 30 to 50 years shall be rezoned with the SGR (Sand and Gravel Reserve) Zone.
-The S-G and SGR Zones will serve to notify existing and future property owners that mining operations may occur within these properties, in order to discourage the encroachment of incompatible uses.
+The mining permit may be extended for a maximum period of twenty (20) years, if necessary, subject to the same ten-and optional fifteen-year review requirements.
+(See Section 10-4.426 of the County Mining Ordinance) - 2.4-4 Revise the existing mining and reclamation ordinances contained in the Yolo County Code to incorporate recent amendments to SMARA; performance standards to prevent hazards and reduce potential environmental impacts; and programs to carry out the policies included within the OCMPOff-Channel Mining Plan.
+(Completed in 1996) - 2.4-5 Rezone those lands necessary to meet aggregate needs for the next thirty years with the SG-OS-G (Sand and Gravel) Zone.
+Those lands designated for mining within the next 30 to 50 years shall be rezoned with the SGR-O (Sand and Gravel Reserve) Zone.
+The SG-OS-G and SGR-O Zones will serve to notify existing and future property owners that mining operations may occur within these properties, in order to discourage the encroachment of incompatible uses.
 The final OCMP boundaries shall be defined as including only those 3,073 acres (off-channel areas within the planning area) that are presently under consideration for rezoning or are a part of established aggregate operations.